 More than legislation.
 A lifeline.

 The 2023 Farm Bill is not just another piece of legislation; it is a lifeline for small rural banks and the communities they serve.
 These banks are essential to the economic vitality of rural America, providing access to capital, supporting risk management, and facilitating infrastructure development.
 As the Farm Bill unfolds, it has the potential to strengthen the foundation of rural economies, ensuring that small rural banks can continue to thrive and provide essential financial services to their communities.

 Hopefully, Congress can pass the bill reauthorizing Farm Bill programs sooner than later.
 If not, they must pass a short-term extension.
 Failure to reauthorize the Farm Bill in a bipartisan manner and timely fashion will have significant impacts on local communities and economies in both urban and rural areas.
 And none of us want to see that happen.

 About Bank Marketing Center

-To view our marketing creative, both print and digital – ranging from product and brand ads to social media and in branch signage – visit bankmarketingcenter.com.
+Here at bankmarketingcenter.com, our goal is to help you with that topical, compelling communication with customers; the messaging — developed by banking industry marketing professionals, well trained in the thinking behind effective marketing communication — that will help you build trust, relationships, and revenue.
+Like these campaigns in the portal that rural banks can use to reach out to their farming families.To view our marketing creative, both print and digital – ranging from product and brand ads to social media and in branch signage – visit bankmarketingcenter.com.
 You can also contact me directly by phone at 678-528-6688 or via email at email@example.com.
-As always, I would love to hear your thoughts on this subject.
+As always, I welcome your thoughts.